bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Simple_Menu_API.md

 * **Create_Menu**

       Create a fresh standalone menu.
 Note: these menus are not attached to the normal options menu.
 To be followed by Add_Row and similar cue calls to fill in the menu.

       Each menu created will internally be given a frame to hold a table in which widgets will be placed.
 The frame and table properties are also set with this cue.

       Param: Table with the following items:
       * id, echo
         - Standard api args
       * columns
         - Integer, total number of columns in the menu table.
         - Max is 13 (as of x4 4.0).
       * title
         - Text to display in the table header.
       * width
         - Int, optional, menu width.
 Defaults to a predefined width.
       * height
         - Int, optional, menu height.
 Default expands to fit contents.
       * offsetX
       * offsetY
         - Ints, optional, amount of space between menu and screen edge.
         - Positive values taken from top/left of screen, negative values from bottom/right of screen.
         - Defaults will center the menu.
       * onCloseElement
         - Cue, optional, signalled when the menu is closed.
       * onRowChanged
         - Cue, optional, signalled when the player highlights a different row, either by clicking or using arrow keys.
         - This is the row that is highlighted.
         - Fires when the menu is first opened and a default row selected.
       * onColChanged
         - Cue, optional, signalled when the player highlights a different column, either by clicking or using arrow keys.
         - This will fire if the row changes and there is an interactive widget on the new row.
         - Does not fire when selecting a row with no interactive widgets.
       * onSelectElement
         - Cue, optional, signalled when the player selects a different element.
         - In practice, this appears to only work well for row selection.
         - An element is selected when:
           - It is clicked after already being highlighted.
           - 'Enter' is pressed with it highlighted.
         - Example use: the default options menu uses this to know when the player wants to open a submenu, eg. by 'selecting' Load Game.
       * frame
         - Subtable, properties for the frame, as follows:
-    * backgroundID = "solid"
-      - String, name of an icon to use as the background texture.
-      - Set to a blank string to disable the background.
-      - Solid by default, though encyclopedia system pictures can make for pretty backgrounds.
-    * backgroundColor = 'Helper.color.semitransparent'
+  		  * background
-      - Color of the background texture.
-      - Use 'Helper.color.white' when displaying pictures to retain their original coloring.
+          - FrameTextureProperty
-    * overlayID = ""
+  		  * background2
-      - String, name of an icon to use as an overlay effect.
-      - As of x4 2.6, this is bugged to use backgroundColor.
+          - FrameTextureProperty
-    * overlayColor = 'Helper.color.white'
+  		  * overlay
-      - Intended color of the overlay texture.
-      - No effect currently.
+          - FrameTextureProperty
         * standardButtons = 'Helper.standardButtons_CloseBack'
           - StandardButtonProperty
           - Which standard buttons will be included, eg. back/minimize/close.
           - These are generally placed in the top right.
         * standardButtonX = 0
           - Int, x offset for the buttons.
         * standardButtonY = 0
           - Int, y offset for the buttons.
         * showBrackets = false
           - Bool, if frame brackets will be shown.
         * closeOnUnhandledClick = false
           - Bool, if the menu triggers an onHide event if the player clicks outside of its area.
           - Pending development.
         * playerControls = false
           - Bool, if player controls are enabled while the menu is open.
           - Can use this to create an info menu in the corner while the player continues flying.
         * enableDefaultInteractions = true
           - Bool, if default inputs are enabled (escape, delete, etc.).
           - When false, these inputs have their normal non-menu effect, eg. escape will open the main options menu (which closes this menu automatically).
       * table
         - Subtable, properties for the table of widgets, as follows:
         * borderEnabled = true
           - Bool, if the table cells have a background color.
           - When set false, the mouse can no longer change row selection, only arrow keys can.
         * reserveScrollBar = true
           - Bool, if the table width reserves space for a scrollbar by adjusting column sizes.
         * wraparound = true
           - Bool, if arrow key traversal of table cells will wrap around edges.
         * highlightMode = "on"
           - String, controls highlighting behavior of table selections.
           - One of ["on","column","off","grey"]
             - "on"     : highlight row with blue box
             - "column" : highlight cell with blue box
             - "grey"   : highlight row with grey box
             - "off"    : no highlights of selected cell
         * multiSelect = false
           - Bool, whether the table allows selection of multiple cells.
         * backgroundID = ""
           - String, name of an icon to use as the background texture.
-      - Works similar to that for frame, except doesn't cover the title bar.
+          - Set to a blank string to disable the background.
-    * backgroundColor = 'Helper.color.white'
+        * backgroundColor = 'Color.table_background_default'
           - Color of the background texture.

       onCloseElement event returns:
       * echo, event, id
       * reason
         - String, reason for the closure.
         - "back" if the player pressed the back button, or pressed 'escape' with enableDefaultInteractions == true.
         - "close" if the player pressed the close button, pressed 'delete' with enableDefaultInteractions == true, or opened a different menu.
         - "minimize" if the player pressed the minimize button.

       onRowChanged event returns:
       * echo, event, id
       * row
         - Int, index of the newly highlighted row.
       * row_id
         - ID of the selected row, if available.
       * row_echo
         - Echo field of the row, if available.

       onColChanged event returns:
       * echo, event, id
       * row, col
         - Ints, row/col highlighted, generally corresponding to a widget.
       * widget_id
         - ID of the any selected widget at the give row/col, if available.
       * widget_echo
         - Echo field of the widget, if available.

       onSelectElement event returns:
       * echo, event, id
       * row
         - Int, index of the selected row.
       * row_id
         - ID of the selected row, if available.
       * row_echo
         - Echo field of the row, if available.

 * **Register_Options_Menu**